This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 Remember to water the layers lightly before adding the next one.

 Continue to add to the layers of your compost pile until it’s about 3 feet wide and 3 feet tall.

 There are 2 basic ways of making compost.
 One is simply to layer your materials and leave it alone until it has finished breaking down on its own.

 This composting method is perfectly fine and very easy to do!
 But it does take a long time, up to a year for a pile to break down into usable compost this way.

-If you want to make compost that is ready sooner then you need to turn the compost pile over to mix it up.
+If you want to speed up the composting process to make compost that is ready sooner then you need to turn the compost pile over to mix it up.